mhuggins/multiple_table_inheritance/README.md

       acts_as_superclass
     end

+As mentioned in the migration section, the name of the subtype column can be defined here if it's something other than the default of "subtype".

+    class Employee < ActiveRecord::Base
+      acts_as_superclass, :subtype => 'employee_type'
+    end

 Conversely, the `inherits_from` method is used to represent that a given model extends another model.
 It takes one optional parameter, which is the symbol desired for referencing the relationship.